Sport in Sussex: Swimming

 The Sussex County Amateur Swimming Association or Sussex County ASA represents the interests of affiliated swimmers across Sussex.
 Its first president was installed in 1895.
 Brighton Swimming Club is the oldest swimming club in England, having been established in 1860.
 Swimmers from Sussex include Iris Tanner, Christine Gosden, Rebecca Cooke and Gemma Spofforth.

 Tennis

-Devonshire Park Lawn Tennis Club in Eastbourne has hosted tennis championships since 1874 and has held a women's championship since 1974 and is one of the Women's Tennis Association's Premier tournaments.
+Devonshire Park Lawn Tennis Club in Eastbourne has hosted tennis championships since 1874 and has held the Eastbourne Opensince 1974, one of the Women's Tennis Association's Premier tournaments.
 From 1881 to 1972 Devonshire Park was also home to the South of England Championships.
 The 1981 ATP Challenger Series featured tournaments at Worthing and Chichester.

 Leslie Godfree won the Wimbledon doubles in 1923 and the mixed doubles at Wimbledon in 1926.
 Wimbledon and Australian Open semi-finalist Johanna Konta lives in Eastbourne.
 The Sussex County Tennis Association are responsible for development of tennis in the county.

 Major sports facilities

 Football

-With a capacity of 30,750, Falmer Stadium was built into the South Downs and has the largest capacity of any sports stadium in Sussex.
+With a capacity of 31,876, Falmer Stadium is built into the South Downs and has the largest capacity of any sports stadium in Sussex.
 It is followed by Broadfield Stadium in Crawley, which has a capacity of 6,134.